JuliaVTK/WriteVTK.jl/README.md

-The extra keyword argument `pvtkargs` contains options (as a `Dict{Symbol,Any}` or a `Vector{Pair{Symbol,Any}}`) that only apply for parallel vtk file formats.
+The extra keyword argument `pvtkargs` contains options (as a `Dict{Symbol,Any}` or a `Vector{Pair{Symbol,Any}}`) that only apply in the parallel vtk file format.

 Mandatory keys in `pvtkargs` are: